Survey on Social Media

 When can they be used?

-You have a project with a very specific target e difficult to intercept (e.g. fans of a product or service)?
-You have to conduct a survey on a small area (e.g. province, municipality, city, etc) which is very difficult to reach via online panel or CATI interviews?
+You have a project with a very specific target that is difficult to intercept (e.g. fans of a product or service)?
+You have to carry out a survey on a small area (e.g. province, municipality, city, etc) which is very difficult to reach via online panel or CATI survey?

-An effective alternative could be the use of social media to track and involve this target in participating in the survey.
+An effective alternative could be the use of social media to track down and involve this target in participating in the survey.
 In fact, nowadays most of the population that has access to the Internet is also present on social networks.
-Furthermore, social networks are the sites where she often spends most of her time there and is therefore traceable to be interviewed.
+Furthermore, social networks are the sites where people often spend most of their time and are therefore available to be interviewed.

 Compared to traditional online panels, social media offers a larger and more varied, albeit more difficult to reach, pool of respondents.
 However, allowing the target to be profiled also based on the place of residence and interests, they allow you to select the target for niche surveys.
 Unlike online panels, however, responsiveness varies a lot for each target and is very difficult to predict.